Tidewater EMS Council, Inc.

 1) The individual will have to complete Virginia Office of EMS requirements for patient contacts and competencies for the level at which they are testing and meet all field internship objectives prior to sitting for the oral board interview.
 This must be completed within twelve (12) months from the last formal classroom session.

 2) If the student does not complete the regional sanctioning process within twelve (12) months of the last formal classroom session, they must repeat the regional sanctioning process including the regional written exam.

-Note: The Regional Practical will be waived if the student has successfully completed National Registry practical testing within two (2) years.
+Note: The Regional Practical will be waived if the student has successfully completed National Registry practical testing within One (1) year.